 Notice that so far, I have not made any trades – it is all just cycle and trend analysis, with the benefit of identifying a target entry area for my swing trading strategy.

-Four hour, one hour and fifteen minute charts:
+Four hours, one hour and fifteen-minute charts: